 \begin{proposition} Suppose $\Omega_1 \subset \Cb^{d_1}$ and $\Omega_2 \subset \Cb^{d_2}$ are domains.
 If $f: \Omega_1 \rightarrow \Omega_2$ is a holomorphic map, then

 for all $z,w \in \Omega_1$. \end{proposition}

-For general domains it is very hard to determine if $K_\Omega$ is a Cauchy complete metric, but for convex domains there is a very simple (to state) characterization due to Barth.
+For a general domain $\Omega$ it is very hard to determine if $(\Omega, K_\Omega)$ is a Cauchy complete metric space, but for convex domains there is a very simple (to state) characterization due to Barth.